MeadowlarkDAW/Meadowlark/README.md

 * Any donations are very much appreciated! [(donation link)](https://liberapay.com/BillyDM)

-Note that I am no longer accepting code contributions to this project for the foreseeable future.
-I'll explain why in a future blogpost.
+Note that I am not accepting code contributions to this project for the foreseeable future.

 ---